-- 14.2 The stated clerk of each Presbytery shall record and submit the official count of the vote to the principal clerk of the General Synod. - 14.3 The General Synod shall stipulate the exact manner in which the Presbyteries shall vote upon a proposed amendment.
-If the proposed amendment includes more than one item, such stipulation shall state whether the vote shall be upon the amendment as a whole or itemby-item.
-The Question shall be so stated that the vote shall be "yes" and "no." - 14.4 Proposed amendments shall not be specifically presented to congregations for discussion or decision. - Only those members personally present at the meeting of Presbytery shall be entitled to vote. - 14.6 After the results of the vote are announced, the question shall be closed and shall not be reconsidered. - 14.7 The General Synod has the power, without resubmitting the proposal, to make verbal changes which do not affect the essential meaning of the proposal. - 14.8 All amendments of substance shall be sent to a standing Revision Committee for review.
-This committee shall report on how the material affects other provisions throughout the Form of Government. - This review by the Revision Committee will take place before the material comes to the floor for approval.Material presented on the floor will be referred to the committee before being acted upon by the court. - 14.10 Such matters and details of ARPC government not expressly provided in the Form of Government shall be determined by the respective courts according to the general principles of the Form of Government and the established order of the ARPC.
+- 14.2 The stated clerk of each Presbytery shall record and submit the official count of the vote to the principal clerk of the General Synod.
+14.3 The General Synod shall stipulate the exact manner in which the Presbyteries shall vote upon a proposed - amendment.
+If the proposed amendment includes more than one item, such stipulation shall state whether the vote shall be upon the amendment as a whole or item- - by-item.
+The Question shall be so stated that the vote shall be "yes" and "no." - 14.4 Proposed amendments shall not be specifically presented to congregations for discussion or decision.
+14.5 Only those members personally present at the meeting - of Presbytery shall be entitled to vote.
+14.6 After the results of the vote are announced, the question shall be closed and shall not be reconsidered. - 14.7 The General Synod has the power, without resubmitting the proposal, to make verbal changes which do not affect the essential meaning of the proposal.
+14.8 All amendments of substance shall be sent to a standing - Revision Committee for review.
+This committee shall report on how the material affects other provisions throughout the Form of Government.
+14.9 This review by the Revision Committee will take place determined by the respective courts according to the general principles of the Form of Government and the established order of the ARPC.